JamesKehr/libDemo/README.md

 Get-ChildItem "<path to files>" | Unblock-File
 ```
 - Here-strings currently to do not highlight correctly.
 This is a known limitation with the initial version of libDemo.
+- Lines that are longer than the width of the console/terminal will currently cause scrolling issues.
 - Please create an issue for any bugs or feature requests.
 - Feel free to submit a PR if you add to or fix anything for libDemo.